 If you are a federal employee accused of misconduct, obtain experienced legal help.
 This is a highly complicated area of the law, and the results can significantly affect your life.

-At Passman & Kaplan, P.C., Attorneys at Law, we have more than 25 years of experience advocating for federal workers across the U.S. Whether you are accused of falsifying federal information, misusing government property or performing poorly, we know how to protect your legal rights.
+At Passman & Kaplan, P.C. we have more than 25 years of experience advocating for federal workers across the U.S. Whether you are accused of falsifying federal information, misusing government property or performing poorly, we know how to protect your legal rights.

 Our lawyers are recognized leaders in this field of law.
 In fact, they wrote the book on it.
 Their ” Federal Employees Legal Survival Guide” is an invaluable resource for employees and attorneys alike.